UniversalDependencies/docs/_bal/index.md

 The auxiliary forms are similar or identical to the copula which would be used with non-verbal predicates.

-According to Jahani and Korn (2009), Balochi nouns have five cases, termed direct, oblique, object, genitive, and vocative.
-In ditransitive clauses, the object case marks the recipient, i.e., it corresponds to the dative.
-Its morpheme is را _rā_.
-It is written after the noun as a separate word, hence it should be tagged [ADP]().
-The genitive morpheme is ءِ _'i_ and it is also written separately. ءَ _'a_ seems to be what they call the oblique case.
-It is sometimes used for the direct object (`Case=Acc`).
+According to Jahani and Korn (2009) p.&nbsp;652, Balochi nouns have five cases, termed direct, oblique, object, genitive, and vocative.
+We map the first three cases to other names in the UD terminology.
+Under the orthography used in our data, case suffixes are written as separate words, they are thus analyzed as postpositions ([ADP]()).
+The [Case]() feature is annotated on the postposition that contributes the case, not on the noun itself.

-The nominative of all intransitive verbs and of transitive verbs in the present and future, is the simple uninflected noun.
-(Balochi has split ergativity like Indian languages, hence transitive verbs in the past tense have the ergative alignment.)
+The direct case roughly corresponds to the nominative in UD.
+It is used for the subject of all intransitive verbs and of transitive verbs in the present and future.
+Balochi has split ergativity like Indian languages, hence transitive verbs in the past tense have the ergative alignment, meaning that the object rather than the subject has this case form there.
+It is the simple uninflected noun.
+In our orthography it means that there is no postposition, hence `Case=Nom` is not annotated anywhere.

+The oblique case is marked by the postposition ءَ _'a_.
+It is used as the accusative in the present and future, and as the ergative subject in the past tense.
+It is also placed between the noun and some more specific postpositions.
+We annotate it `Case=Erg`.

+In ditransitive clauses, the object case marks the recipient, i.e., it corresponds to the dative (`Case=Dat`).
+Its morpheme is را _rā_ and it may be combined with the oblique morpheme ءَ _'a_.

+The genitive morpheme is ءِ _'i_ and it is also written separately.
+We annotate it `Case=Gen`.

+Vocative is unmarked in singular.

 ### Tags